Tom Power, entertainment reporter

 Chicken Run: Dawn of the Nugget

-Having pulled off a death-defying escape from Tweedy’s farm, Ginger has finally found her dream – a peaceful island sanctuary for the whole flock, far from the dangers of the human world.
+Having pulled off a death-defying escape from Tweedy’s farm, Ginger has finally found her dream – a peaceful island sanctuary for the whole flock, far from the dangers of the human world in Chicken Run: Dawn of the Nugget.
 When she and Rocky hatch a little girl called Molly, Ginger’s happy ending seems complete.
 But back on the mainland, the whole of chicken-kind faces a new and terrible threat.
 This long-awaited sequel is being helmed by Flushed Away director Sam Fell.

 Release date: December 22